 An appointment close to home

-We’ll schedule your appointment at one of our three cardiology settings: our main hospital in Aurora, one of our Network of Care facilities, or in one of our regional outreach clinics.
+We’ll schedule your appointment at one of several cardiology settings based on where you live: Anschutz Medical Campus in Aurora, South Campus in Highlands Ranch, one of our Network of Care facilities, or in one of our regional outreach clinics.
 The schedulers will try to set up your appointment as soon as possible, usually within five days, and sooner if necessary.
 We’ll also try to schedule you in the facility closest to your home when appropriate.

 General cardiology at our Network of Care locations

-In addition to the main campus, we also have satellite clinics at Network of Care facilities throughout Metro Denver.
-The same pediatric cardiologists from our main hospital visit these clinics and are available to examine your child, make a diagnosis and discuss treatment with your family.
-If necessary, a patient may need to be referred to our main campus for further specialty testing and treatment.
+In addition to the Anschutz Medical Campus and South Campus, we also have satellite clinics at Network of Care facilities throughout Metro Denver.
+The same pediatric cardiologists from our main hospitals visit these clinics and are available to examine your child, make a diagnosis and discuss treatment with your family.
+If necessary, a patient may need to be referred to our Anschutz Medical Campus for further specialty testing and treatment.

-These Network of Care clinics are close to your home, easily accessible, and offer the pediatric heart care you can expect at our main hospital.
+These Network of Care clinics are close to your home, easily accessible, and offer the pediatric heart care you can expect at our hospitals.
 When possible, follow-up appointments are also made in your same local Network of Care clinic.